A Guide to Burn Injury Settlements

 If you find yourself suffering a burn that you think needs medical attention, don’t hesitate to visit the emergency room.
 Then, contact Gutierrez Law’s lawyer for fire-based accidents to ensure that your medical bills are covered by the party liable for your injury.
 We will work to ensure that the settlement you are given is enough to cover the treatment of your burn as well as any compounding suffering.

-The settlement for a burn injury lawsuit depends on the number of damages that you and your attorney claim were a result of the injury.
+The settlement for a burn injury lawsuit depends on the number of damages that you and your attorney claim resulted from the accident.
 Burns can have severe and long-lasting effects on the skin and body, as well as your mental state.

 Bodily Injury Damages

 Burns can range in severity from first-degree to fourth-degree, and compensation is usually only necessary for second-degree and above.